-1. Start by choosing an empty preset that will be used as a basis of the new one.
+1. Start by choosing an empty preset, or a factory preset that you would like to use for a basis of the new one.
 The menu path is Main screen> Presets select preset and press the soft button labeled [Load], then [OK] to confirm the change;